Team of Rivals for AI: Reliable Multi-Agent Systems with CrewAI

 Discover how the new "Team of Rivals" AI paper (arXiv:2601.14351) uses opposing agents to achieve 92% success.
 Learn to implement it easily with CrewAI, including full setup guide and ready-to-run Python examples.

-In this article, I'll break down the paper's key ideas and show how you can implement them practically using CrewAI, an open-source framework for multi-agent systems.
+In this article, I'll break down the paper's key ideas and show how you can implement them practically using CrewAI.
 I'll include example code to get you started, so you can experiment on your own.

 Key Concepts